adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 24 was also tough when i started, the -V sort flag was ingrained in my brain beacsue of this one, so it was easy to do it this time

 task 25 i tried doing it without paste this time, i did it in a weird but cool way

+task 26 i ccouldnt do it in the mock interview but now it was easier